trueskawka/pic-a-so-cat/README.md

 - the lines are stored in a text file as a write-only log, you can download it at `localhost:5000/static/drawing_log`
 - you can see the drawing on `localhost:5000/draw` - and add some more lines!

+4. Drawing party
+- anyone can connect to the server and start drawing on a shared canvas, with a randomly assigned color
+- all the drawings are stored in the write-only log

 Planned features:

-4. Drawing party
-- anyone can connect to the server and start drawing, with a randomly assigned color
-- all the drawings will be stored in the write-only log

 5. Customizations
 - instead of preassigned colors, you will be able to draw with any color you pick